GravityKit/GravityExport-Lite/readme.txt

 == Changelog ==

+= develop =

+* Fixed: Type errors on fields no longer cause exports to fail.
+Values become empty, and errors are logged.
+* Enhancement: Added a `gfexcel_field_checkbox_empty` filter to control checkbox output, when no option was selected.

 = 2.3.5 on November 25, 2024 =

 * Fixed: PHP notice in WordPress 6.7 caused by initializing product translations too early.